MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-outcome-summary.md

 ### Use Pipeline Id, rather than Pipeline Name

 You can change your Pipeline name.
-To ensure that the Power BI reports don't break when the pipeline name is changed, use pipeline ID rather than pipeline name.
-For a pipeline, its Id can be obtained from the URL of the runs page. https://dev.azure.com/{organization}/{project}/_build?definitionId= **{pipelineid}**
+To ensure that the Power BI reports don't break when a pipeline name is changed, use the pipeline ID rather than its name.
+For a pipeline, its ID can be obtained from the URL of the runs page. https://dev.azure.com/{organization}/{project}/_build?definitionId= **{pipelineid}**

 #### [Power BI Query](#tab/powerbi/)